AI in Logistics & Supply Chain: Uses, Benefits & Trends

 Customer Service & Sales

-• Operational efficiency: AI‑powered demand forecasting and route optimization reduce fuel and inventory costs.
-AI use cases can deliver 10 % – 25 % cost reductions across selling, general and administrative expenses, last‑mile delivery, sorting and warehouse management, translating into a 1 % – 2 % earnings‑before‑income‑tax uplift.
+1. Operational efficiency: AI‑powered forecasting and routing reduce fuel and inventory costs.
+Combined use cases deliver 10–25 % cost reductions across selling, general and administrative expenses, warehouse management and last‑mile delivery.

-• Better customer experience: Predictive analytics and control‑tower visibility minimize delays and stock‑outs.
-AI‑enabled chatbots provide real‑time shipment updates, while generative AI anticipates exceptions and suggests proactive solutions.
+3. Improved customer experience: Predictive analytics and digital control towers minimise delays and stock‑outs.
+AI chatbots provide real‑time shipment updates, while generative AI anticipates questions and offers proactive solutions.

-• Faster decision‑making: AI models can generalize across problems and learn routing policies autonomously.
-Digital twins and generative models allow planners to test network designs rapidly.
+4. Faster decision‑making: AI models generalise across problem sizes, learning better policies autonomously.
+Digital twins enable planners to test new network designs rapidly.

 Challenges & Limitations of AI Adoption